Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 - STR: Search and Tracking Radar
 - RF: Rangefinder

+> 💡 For the tables below, the radars that are not within parenthesis means that they DO NOT provide
-> 💡 Radars not within parenthesis = tone and needles are NOT provided but missile still tracks
+> tone and needles but missile still track the specified radar.
+If the radar is within parenthesis,
-> radar.
+> they DO provide tone and needles as well as track the specified radar.

 #### Land-based Threats